andrew/ultimate-awesome/README.md

 - [awesome-latest-LLM](https://github.com/stardust-coder/awesome-latest-LLM) - 最新LLMの一覧を作成します.
 - [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
+- [awesome-saas-boilerplates-and-starter-kits](https://github.com/tyaga001/awesome-saas-boilerplates-and-starter-kits) - Awesome-list of SaaS Boilerplates and Starter Kits.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
 - [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
+- [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
+Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
 - [awesome-knative](https://github.com/anksos/awesome-knative) - A curated list of Awesome Knative resources. .
 - [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
 Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-computer-vision](https://github.com/awesomelistsio/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.